Recruit & Hire Undergraduate Business Students

 Interview Our Students

-Our Career Engagement Studio offers 10 interview rooms to help you connect directly with potential talent.
-Interviews are held at 3290 Grainger Hall, 975 University Ave, Madison, WI 53706.
+Our Career Engagement Studio offers 20 interview rooms to help you connect directly with our talented students.
+Interviews are held at 3290 Grainger Hall, 975 University Avenue, Madison, WI 53706.

 Scheduling

-You are encouraged to schedule second-round interviews on Fridays, with first-round interviews scheduled for the remaining days of the week.
-Interview schedules are customizable but typically consist of 30 minute time slots with a 30 minute morning and afternoon break and an hour lunch break.
+You are encouraged to schedule second-round interviews on Fridays.
+Interview schedules are customizable.
+Typically individual interviews are 30 minutes and you have a 30-minute morning and afternoon break, and an hour lunch break.

 Parking